Aasifzakir/Twitter-UI-clone/README.md

 # Twitter-UI-clone
-This is a that stores my first project of web development.
+This is a repository that stores my first project of web development.
 This is a front end of Twitter.